-The conducted benchmark overall showed that the current target compensation level, the use of compensation elements, and the way the short-term variable compensation element is set are comparable to the market.
-The obtained market insights were further considered in the re-design of the long-term incentive (LTI, PSUs), including the value of the annual grant.
+compensation level, the use of compensation elements, and the way the short-term variable compensation element is set are comparable to the market.
 Details on these updates are provided in the remainder of this report and the prior year's report.